TL;DR

 - Practise Mindful Detachment: Set firm boundaries between work and personal life.
 Turn off notifications after hours.
 Schedule short "mindfulness breaks" during the day to simply breathe and reset.

 - Plan Your Escape: Travel and new experiences are powerful antidotes to monotony and stress.
-Planning short breaks or holidays gives you something to look forward to and ensures you take proper time to disconnect and recharge.
+Planning short breaks or holidays gives you something to look forward to and can help support you take proper time to disconnect and recharge.

 Choosing Your PMI Policy: A Guide from WeCovr

 Navigating the private medical insurance UK market can be complex.
-As an independent PMI broker, WeCovr analyses policies from across the market to find the perfect fit for your needs and budget, at no cost to you.
+WeCovr, sometimes working with broker partners, analyses policies from across our panel to find the suitable fit for your needs and budget, at no separate broker fee where applicable to you.

 Here is a simplified overview of typical plan levels: